yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 # Introduction

+Ticket pinning is a proposed solution for the problem of mis-issued certificates, either for the global PKI or for extensive deployments of certificates within enterprises.
+This is an easy to implement and deploy solution, reusing some of the ideas behind TLS session resumption.

 Ticket pinning is a second factor server authentication method and is not proposed as a substitute of the authentication method provided in the TLS key exchange.
 More specifically, the client only uses the